-Hungarian Prime Minister Viktor Orban [has declared](https://tass.com/world/2082839 that his country would not support sending NATO troops to a war with Russia.
-This was in response to NATO Secretary General Mark Rutte’s statement on February 3 before Ukraine’s Verkhovna Rada (parliament) that the so-called Coalition of the Willing would deploy troops to Ukraine right after a peace agreement with Russia was reached.
+Hungarian Prime Minister Viktor Orban has declared that his country would not support sending NATO troops to a war against Russia.
+This was in response to NATO Secretary General Mark Rutte’s statement on Feb.
+3 before Ukraine’s unicameral parliament, the Verkhovna Rada, that the so-called Coalition of the Willing would deploy troops to Ukraine right after a peace agreement with Russia was reached.

 “It’s not just about what the NATO secretary general said, but also about written agreements between France and Great Britain” on sending troops to Ukraine, Orban told the Kossuth radio station.